LucasdgRibeiro/LucasdgRibeiro/README.md

 - Hi, I'm Lucas, I have a degree in production engineering;
-- I am interested in the areas of data science;
+- I am interested in the areas of data analysis;
-- Currently studying about deep learning;
+- Currently studying about data engineering;
 - I'm looking for projects or remote job openings.